harshakokel/reggol/README.md

 # Reggol

 Reggol (logger in reverse) is a logging util for ML/AI experiments.
-It is compatible with viskit for visualizing the results.
+It is compatible with [viskit](https://github.com/harshakokel/viskit) for visualizing and monitoring the results while experiments are running.

-### Quick Start
+### Usage guide

-#### Setup
+#### Setup Logger

 To use Reggol effectively put all the experiment details: hyper parameters, algorithm, and domain name in a dictionary and pass it to `setup_logger` as shown below.
 Reggol will save this dictionary as json in the experiment folder along with the git commit id and patch file.